Qaaj/cryptotracker/README.md

 Full-stack project showcasing the latest and greatest in Web technologies.

 Server-side rendered React application that is pre-populated with data on the server, and rehydrates on the client-side using localstorage/WebSQL/IndexedDB.
+Price updates are pushed to the frontend using websockets and clients are assigned to their own node cluster using IP mapping.

 - [koa](http://koajs.com) a minimal web framework relying heavily on async/await
   - [koa-router](https://www.npmjs.com/package/koa-router) for handling API routes.